Mad-MO/mad-mo/README.md

 ![Logo](./logo.png)

-Get off the Couch 🛋️, put on your shades 🕶️, follow the white rabbit 🐰, flick away the red and the blue pill 💊, exit the Matrix ⊹ and enjoy ✨ the first ⚡ day 😎 of the rest of your real life 🌍.
+Get off the Couch 🛋️, put on your shades 🕶️, follow the white rabbit 🐰, throw away the red and the blue pill 💊, exit the Matrix ⊹ and enjoy ✨ the first ⚡ day 😎 of the rest of your real life 🌍.

 Keep on coding 🧑🏽‍💻!